fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-windows-lab.md

 In this codelab, you will learn

-- how to generate workload with the diskspd.exe tool
+- how to generate workload with the diskspd.exe tool.

 ### What you will need: